tiptophelmet/cspolicy/README.md

 }
 ```

-## Documentation
+## 📖 Documentation
 Visit pkg.go.dev/github.com/tiptophelmet/cspolicy.

-## Contributing
+## 🙋 Contributing
-We welcome contributions!
+Your contribution is valuable!
 If you find a bug or have a feature request, please open an issue.
 If you'd like to contribute code, please open a pull request.

-## License
+## 🏷️ License
 This project is licensed under the MIT License.
 See the LICENSE file for details.